codemaster05330/timoanttila/content/blog/backup-your-data-automatically-on-linux.md

 ---
 title: Backup your data automatically on Linux
-createdAt: 2016-04-24T15:37:21.000Z
+createdAt: 2016-04-24T15:37:21+02:00
+updatedAt: 2022-12-29T20:35:29+02:00
-description: Backups are one of the most important things when running a server  and these scripts help backup your important data automatically.
+description: One of the most crucial aspects of running a server is backups, and these scripts assist in automatically backing up your critical data.
 tags: tutorials, servers, backup, bash
 ---

-Backups are one of the most important things when running a server where are clients' data and files.
-These two scripts help backup your important data from [MySQL / MariaDB](/blog/mysql){title="A beginner's guide to MySQL / MariaDB"} and all the files from the website's folder.
-You can put both of these scripts in the same file, but I like to keep them separated.
+Backups are one of the most important aspects of running a server that houses client data and files.
+These two scripts assist in backing up important data from [MySQL / MariaDB](/blog/mysql/) and all files from the website's folder.
+Both of these scripts can be placed in the same file, but I prefer to keep them separate.

 ## Backup MySQL / MariaDB databases

-Data is changing daily and there has to be very recent backup available if something bad happens.
-You never know what may happen, so better safe than sorry.
-Most of the time, once per day is enough if you don't run a very popular web store.
+Data changes on a daily basis, so a recent backup must be available in the event of a disaster.
+You never know what might happen, so it's better to be safe than sorry.
+If you don't run a very popular web store, once per day is usually sufficient.

-The script wants to know the username and password for the root / backup user which has enough power to fetch databases one by one.
-What the user needs is **EVENT**, **LOCK TABLES**, **SELECT** and **SHOW DATABASES**.
-It can't destroy anything so no worries.
+The script requires the username and password of the root / backup user, who has the authority to retrieve databases one by one.
+The user requires the privileges **EVENT**, **LOCK TABLES**, **SELECT**, and **SHOW DATABASES**.
+The script cannot destroy anything, so there is no need to be concerned.

-First, the script defines the variables, which are username, password and where files should end up.
-Then pull all the databases from the MySQL server to $databases and break it with for loop to $db.
-Now the script knows the names of the databases.
+First, the script defines the variables, which are username, password, and the location of the files.
+Then, from the MySQL server, pull all the databases to `$databases` and break it with a for loop to `$db`.
+The script is now aware of the database names.

-If the database is not **information_schema** or start with **_** then use mysqldump to print the content of the database to .**sql** file.
+If the database is not **information_schema** or start with **_** then use mysqldump to print the content of the database to SQL file.
 After that's done, compress it with **gzip**.
 The script does this separately for each database.

 ```Bash
 #!/bin/bash